ludachrish3/pyda/README.md

 ## TODO

+* Mark each function symbol when creating them for whether they should be disassembled or not.
+This is useful in cases where the symbol says the size is 0 bytes when it can actually be disassembled, like \_init()
 * Use function sizes as more of a hint instead of a definite size.
 If it is nonzero, it's okay to trust it.
 If it's 0, then using the logic for finding functions in a stripped binary can be used to determine when the function ends.
 In this case, keeping the memory mapped file around is needed.
 This means that keeping the "assembly" field around for function symbols is unnecessary.
+* Figure out which function is main() by figuring out which address is passed to \__libc_start_main()
 * Add command line options for getting just some header info like objdump and readelf does.
 This should be pretty easy, and can be made more user friendly by using human readable strings.
 * Take alignment into account when looking for functions in a stripped binary.
 Functions need to start at an offset where address % alignment == 0
 * Convert sources or maybe all operands to a list to be acted on together.
 This can simplify handling immediates and maybe other things if destination is included.